aimms/function-reference/predefined-identifiers/language-related-identifiers/allrowtypes.rst

 .. note::

-    ELement parameters into :aimms:set:`AllRowTypes` can be used as the *type* argument of the :aimms:func:`GMP::Row::SetType` function.
+    Element parameters into :aimms:set:`AllRowTypes` can be used as the *type* argument of the :aimms:func:`GMP::Row::SetType` function.

 .. seealso::